 Main Water Shut-Off Valve

-Knowing where your isolation valves are located is great for shutting off water to just one area of the home, but what if you need to shut off the entire water supply entering your home?
+Knowing where your isolation valves are located is great for shutting off water to just one area of the home.
+But what if you need to shut off the entire water supply entering your home?
 We highly recommend that every member of the household knows where the main water shut-off valve is located and how to turn it off in the case of an emergency.

-Every house has at least one main water shut-off.
+Every house has at least one main water shut-off valve.
 Look for where the plumbing enters the home to find yours.
 There are a couple of main spots to check inside first before heading outside to look.
 You can save yourself some time by checking your property inspection report if you know where that is.

 If you have a basement and crawl space, the main water shut-off is probably located in the basement, near the front wall of your home (closest to the street).
 It should be very close to your water meter, where you can detect the amount of water your home uses and if you have a plumbing leak somewhere in the system, although some homes don’t have a meter.